NicolaiJessica/TrasncriptomeAnalysis/README.md

 | **R < 0.1**        	| similar                                         	|

 ### PCA
-For visualizing data as PCA click: `Standardize dataset > analyze > PCA`.
+For visualizing data as PCA pick the standardize dataset and choose: `analyze > PCA`.

 ## Statistics
 Next to ANOSIM, other statistic tests such as the Mann-Whitney-U test (Mann & Whitney, 1947) or the Spearman's rank correlation (Hollander et al., 2013) can be performed.
 The following statistic tests were performed in R.